-Examinations should occur in the county where the case is being tried absent agreement of counsel to the contrary.
-Out of county examinations must be approved by the Court after an evidentiary hearing and the proper record having been made.
-While requiring in county exams is not a hard and fast, inflexible rule, it is generally well within the Court's discretion.
+The examination should occur in the county where the case is being tried absent agreement of counsel to the contrary.
+An out-of-county examination must be approved by the Court after an evidentiary hearing and the proper record having been made.
+While requiring an in-county exam is not a hard and fast, inflexible rule, it is generally well within the Court's discretion.
 See McKenney v.
 Airport Rent-A-Car, 686 So.
 2d 771 (Fla.
 4th DCA 1997).
-Generally, if out of county examinations are to be conducted the transportation and loss of work expense will have to be born by the party requesting the examination.
+Generally, if an out-of-county examination is to be conducted, the transportation and loss of work expense will have to be born by the party requesting the examination.

-Plaintiffs who were residents of Florida and who have now moved out of the State, or who were guests in the State may be requested to undergo a CME.
-Knowing that such a request is permitted under the rules and is a normal process of litigation, attorneys for the plaintiffs should notify opposing counsel if they learn that their clients are going to be moving out of the state to allow for an examination before the party moves.
-A request that an examination be done out of state, if not agreed to, will require a hearing.
+A plaintiff who was a resident of Florida and who has now moved out of State, or who was a guest in State may be requested to undergo a CME.
+Knowing that such a request is permitted under the rules and is a normal process of litigation, attorneys for the Plaintiff should notify opposing counsel when they learn that their client is going to move out of State to allow for an examination before the party moves.
+A request that an out-of-state examination be done if not agreed to, will require a hearing.

-Multiple factors will come into play in the Court's decision, not the least of which whether or not the clients notified opposing counsel that they were permanently moving before they moved.
-While it may be an inconvenience, and an expense to the plaintiff to return to Florida for an examination, it is also an inconvenience and an expense to the defendant to have the defendant's examining doctor have to travel to Florida for the trial to testify.
-Factors such as the cooperation of the plaintiff, timeliness of the requested examination, type and availability of the physician or expert needed for the condition, whether it is an initial or subsequent or updated examination, whether it is in conjunction with a deposition or mediation that is also scheduled, and the cost included as well as who will be paying the costs will have to be considered and evaluated.
+Multiple factors will be considered by the Court, not the least of which is whether or not opposing counsel was notified that plaintiff was permanently moving before he/she moved.
+While it may be an inconvenience and an expense to plaintiff to return to Florida for an examination, it is also an inconvenience and an expense to defendant to have the defendant's examining doctor have to travel to Florida for the trial to testify.
+Factors such as the cooperation of Plaintiff, timeliness of the requested examination, type and availability of the physician or expert needed for the condition, whether it is an initial or subsequent or updated examination, whether it is in conjunction with a deposition or mediation that is also scheduled, and the cost as well as who will be paying the cost will be considered and evaluated.
 See, Goeddel v.
 Davis, 993 So.2d 99 (Fla.
-5th DCA 2008) [clarifying Tsutras to say that the examination must be at a "reasonable place," not that it required plaintiff to return to forum especially after he had already come to Florida for a deposition]; See also, Tsutras v.
+5th DCA 2008) [clarifying Tsutras to say that the examination must be at a "reasonable place," not that it required Plaintiff to return to forum especially after he had already come to Florida for a deposition]; See also, Tsutras v.
 Duhe, 85 So2d 979 (Fla.
-5th DCA 1997) If the Plaintiff is out of State, the CME should be coordinated with the trip to Florida either for his/her deposition or mediation.
+5th DCA 1997) If Plaintiff is out-of-state, the CME should be coordinated with a trip to Florida either for his/her deposition or mediation.
 The Court can award the reasonable expense of the travel if deemed appropriate.

-Persons Who May be Present At The Examination
+Persons Who May Be Present at the Examination